-2.2.8 Safety
+2.3.8 Safety

-Mercury, which is the liquid most commonly used in liquid-in-glass thermometers, is poisonous if swallowed or if its vapour is inhaled.
+Mercury, which has been the most commonly used liquid in liquid-in-glass thermometers, is poisonous if swallowed or if its vapour is inhaled.
 If a thermometer is broken and the droplets of mercury are not removed there is some danger to health, especially in confined spaces.
-(Advice on cleaning up after a breakage is given in Part I, Chapter 3, in section 3.2 on mercury barometers.)
-There may also be restrictions on the carriage of mercury thermometers on aircraft, or special precautions that must be taken to prevent the escape of mercury in the event of a breakage.
+More information on safety precautions for the use of mercury is given in (Part I, Chapter 3) There are also restrictions on the carriage of mercury-in-glass thermometers on aircraft, or special precautions that must be taken to prevent the escape of mercury in the event of a breakage.
 The advice of the appropriate authority or carrier should be sought.

-2.3 Mechanical thermographs
+2.4 Mechanical thermographs